 Manual data entry and storage increases the risk of human error.
 Even the best administrators can make mistakes, from recording the wrong number to accidentally omitting data points.
 Families filling out forms might miss questions, or their handwriting can be difficult to read.
 Missing or incorrect metrics can impact decision-making or create challenges when schools need that data.

 Paperless systems make it easy for families to interact with your school and submit documents.
-During the admissions and enrollment process, families and students must complete and turn in several papers.
-While a paperless system can reduce repetition and redundancy, it can also streamline application completion.
+During the admissions and enrollment process, families and students must complete and turn in numerous documents.
+Paperless student enrollment reduces repetition and streamlines the admissions process.

-Implementing a paperless school can help reduce and eliminate these costs for your institution, opening up vital room in your budget.
-With more money to spend, your school can allocate more funds toward your teachers, providing them with the essential supplies they need to give their students the best education.
+With more room in your budget, your school can allocate more funds toward your teachers and classroom resources.
 You can offer more events, hire people to perform at your school, or transport your students to fun field trips.
-You can save for bigger investments if your school needs repairs or new facilities.
+Or, save for bigger investments if your school needs repairs or new facilities.

 3 Environmental Benefits of Going Paperless